plenteum/wallet-service-ha/README.md

 ### Event - *data*

-Provides the actual console output of walletd on a per line basis.
+Provides the actual console output of wallet-service on a per line basis.

 ```javascript
 wallet.on('data', (data) => {